 One rainy day in February 2010, I happened upon a rain soaked orange cat curled up by the side of the road.
 Driving by I immediately thought the cat must be injured or possibly blind.
 Why else would it not be seeking shelter from the rain?

-I turned the car around, parked, and cautiously approached the cat.
-To say the cat was happy to see me is an understatement.
-I spoke softly, leaning in to offer him my hand to sniff.
-He launched into a chorus of thank you meows and I literally fell over as this soaked cat launched himself into my arms and onto my lap.
+I made a u-turn, parked the car, and cautiously approached the cat.
+I spoke softly, leaning in to offer him a hand to sniff.
+He launched into a chorus of thank you meows and I literally fell over as this soaked cat crawled up into my arms and onto my lap.
+He knew help had arrived.

 Lucky for me he had a collar with phone number.
 I called and the owner explained excitedly, “his name is Buttercup and he’s blind.”
 I told him I will stay at that location until he can arrive to pick up Buttercup.